FinanceFluency

 "How does an equity method investment affect Enterprise Value?"

 It doesn't directly — it's a non-operating asset.
-Since the associate's revenue isn't on your Income Statement, the investment shouldn't be in your EV either.
+Since the associate's revenue isn't on your Income Statement, the investment shouldn't be in your Enterprise Value either.
 You'd value it separately and add it to Equity Value.
-If you accidentally left it in, your EV/Revenue multiple would be overstated because EV would include the associate's value but Revenue wouldn't include the associate's revenue.
+If you accidentally left it in, your Enterprise Value/Revenue multiple would be overstated because Enterprise Value would include the associate's value but Revenue wouldn't include the associate's revenue.

 "A company owns 40% of another company.
 The other company earns $100 in Net Income.
 What's the impact on the parent?"